vibhoragarwal/techvibhor/_posts/github_actions.md

 Using best practices and advanced concepts:

  - Use Azure's OpenID credentials to connect GitHub to Azure
- - Use built bicep templates (from previous step) that accepts few parameters
+ - Use developed bicep templates (from previous step) that accepts few parameters
- - Deploy on Azure, app service, bot service and create several other resources
+ - Deploy on Azure -  app service, bot service with several other resources
- - Use deployment slots feature for both staging & prod deployments
  - Support staging and production deployments
+ - Use deployment slots feature for both staging & productions deployments
- - Deploy on production only on manual approval
+ - Configure GitHub to deploy on production only on manual approval
  - Ensure same code gets deployed on both environments (possible that you deploy COMMIT_A on staging, a PR is merged to main meanwhile, and your production stage deployment picks up COMMIT_B and ends up deploying non-tested code to production !!)
  - Ensure no duplication of workflow steps